 How to Apply

 Applications are accepted on a continuous basis and the I-Bank Board of Directors normally meets each month to consider approval of complete applications received at least thirty days prior to the meeting date.
-For additional information, please contact Tara Dunn at (916) 322-2571 or email@example.com.
+For additional information, please call (916) 322-1399 or e-mail firstname.lastname@example.org.

 Nothing contained herein should be construed or relied upon as legal advice.
 Instead, this information is intended to serve as an overview of the general subject of the use of tax-exempt bonds by manufacturing companies, from which better-informed requests for advice, both legal and financial, can be formulated.